 It is noteworthy that many of their ideas, feelings and behaviors concerning the experience of childbirth and motherhood were influenced by their self-image.
 Thus, there is both theoretical and practical importance in understanding the reciprocal relationship between self-image and these behaviors.

-The development of the self between the “I” and the “we”: New mothers construct the self
+The development of the self between the “I” and the “we”: New mothers construct the self.

 The experience of constructing the self among the Arab women students interviewed for this study is complicated.
 The students were coping with dilemmas that juxtapose the actualizing of their individual aspirations and the social expectations aimed at them.
 They described their capitulation to societal and family expectations as arising from their belonging to an affinity group, requiring them to meet the expectations of family and society.
 As one student explained: